ovinc/drapo/README.md

 ## General information

 This Python 3 package provides a set of interactive graphical objects on matplotlib figures: draggable lines and rectangles, cursor, and associated useful functions such as ginput() for measuring/extracting data interactively.
+Matplotlib must be using an interactive backend such as Qt or Tk.
+In Jupyter, use `%matplotlib qt` or `matplotlib tk`.

 ### Draggable shapes
 - **Line** is a class that creates a draggable line.